vendablefall/blog.leet.cloud/_posts/2018-06-26-Vagrant-to-deploy-ruby-on-rails-pt1.md

 This stack was a technical test for a job interview that I completed a few days ago, it had to be tracked on github (you can find my repo here https://github.com/vendablefall/test ) so they can, in their words, "see how I think".

-It also had to use multiple layers (DB, APP and front end) and finally it had to serve a web page from port 80 (ive since changed it to 1337) that can make a call to the DB and then return a value of some sort.

 I consider myself 80% ops 20% dev, so developing the DB and APP was the biggest challenge in this whole process for me.
 Luckily my brother is a ruby web dev after talking to him about my upcomming challenge he sold me on the ruby on rails fullstack framework.
 To summarise, this was my first time using vagrant, first time using ruby and first time developing a three tier app.
 Exciting challenge to say the least.

 Versions: